satuelisa/StatisticalLearning/README.md

 Repeat the steps of the prostate cancer example in Section 3.2.1 first as a univariate problem using the book's data set and then as a multi-variate problem with data from your own project.
 Calculate also the p-values and the confidence intervals for the model's coefficients for the uni-variate version.
+Experiment, using libraries, also with subset selection.